Beach, Family, Malaysia, Singapore Weekends

 Here is the cost breakdown of our trip for those interested!

 As usual, this breakdown is only meant to serve as a guide.
-It might not apply to you depending on the method of transportation, how much you consume, how many people are in the group, and any activities you do while in Desaru.
+It might not apply to you depending on the method of transportation, how much food and drinks you consume, how many people are in the group, and any activities you do while in Desaru.

 Accommodation